 Real Estate Appraisal

-An appraisal is a report prepared by a real estate appraiser estimating the value of a home or property that states features/properties of the home.
+An appraisal is a report prepared by a real estate appraiser estimating the value of a home or property that states the features/properties of the home.
 Lenders will often require appraisals as a way to verify that the home has been purchased at fair market price, to determine market rates for rent, ensure the home meets their standards, and more.

 Refinancing a mortgage is when the buyer (or mortgage loan holder) pays off an existing mortgage and arranges a new mortgage, often with a different lender.

 A variable rate mortgage is one in which payments are fixed, but the interest rate will fluctuate with changes in the Prime Rate.
 When rates go up, a larger portion of the payment goes toward interest.
-When rates go down, more of the payment goes toward principal.
+When rates go down, more of the payment goes toward the principal.